abczzz13/abczzz13/README.md

 # Welcome! 👋
 Hey, I'm Thomas and I am a self-taught junior python developer.
 Here, you can find the projects I've been working on.

 🌱 Currently, I have been mainly focusing my efforts on Python and the related frameworks Django and Flask.
 While also getting acquainted with professional workflows such as CI/CD, automated tests, version control and collaboration.
-However, I'm also open to learning new languages and techniques.
+But, I'm always open to learning new languages, skills and techniques.

 Below you can find my work on the FNDR app, where I created the backend in Flask.
 If you would like to know more, feel free to explore this project by clicking on it.